Colin Powell once famously said, “A good leader is someone whose people will follow him or her…if only out of curiosity.”

 This is especially important when you have to choose between conflicting outcomes, such as the efficiency of your overall program and experimenting with new tactics.

 “It’s the business outcomes that everyone wants to get to.
-The challenge is how to get there in a way that balances cost, speed to market, and the underlying complexity of your project architecture for data-driven marketing.”
+The challenge is how to get there in a way that balances cost, speed to market, and the underlying complexity of your project architecture for marketing.”

 – Brian Hovis, Senior Vice President, Digital Marketing for North America Bank and Mortgage, Citigroup